Gary Sánchez hits tiebreaking 2-run homer in 8th inning as Brewers defeat the Cubs 6-4

 The Brewers earlier wasted a golden opportunity to score in the eighth.
 After Luke Little (1-1) walked Christian Yelich and Willy Adames to start the inning, pinch-hitter Owen Miller grounded into a double play on a 3-2 pitch.

-Tyson Miller came out of the bullpen and gave up the towering homer from Sánchez.
+Right-hander Tyson Miller came out of the bullpen and gave up the towering homer from Sánchez.
+The right-handed-hitting Sánchez had entered Thursday with a .971 OPS against left-handers but only a .643 OPS against right-handers.

+“He's going to have some strikeouts, but the guy's dangerous, and everybody in the league knows it,” Brewers manager Pat Murphy said.
+“I'm really happy for him.
+He’s kind of shoved it in our face a little bit, like, ‘Hey man, I can hit more than lefties,’ Pretty cool.”

 This wasn’t the first time Sánchez has won a game with an eighth-inning blast this season.
 He had a two-run, pinch-hit homer off Aroldis Chapman in the eighth inning of a 7-5 victory at Pittsburgh on April 25.

+“Really, nothing changes there,” Sánchez said through a translator regarding his ability to hit in the clutch.
+“I think the focus remains the same.
+Find a pitch in the zone and try to put a good swing on it.
+I was able to do that today.”

-The Cubs tried to rally in the ninth as Dansby Swanson hit a one-out single followed by Seiya Suzuki's fly to right.
-Elvis Peguero earned his first save in two opportunities as Patrick Wisdom grounded out on a nice play by third baseman Joey Ortiz.
+Elvis Peguero worked around a one-out single by Dansby Swanson in the ninth to earn his first save in two opportunities.
+The game ended with Patrick Wisdom grounding out on a nice play by third baseman Joey Ortiz.

 After Suzuki’s two-run, pinch-hit homer off Hudson tied the game in the top of the seventh, the Brewers scored a go-ahead run in the bottom half of the inning.